ptandeo/CEDA/README.md

 # DESCRIPTION
 ¡CEDA! is a Python library for the estimation of covariance matrices Q and R in data assimilation.
 The estimation procedure is based on the Expectation-Maximization (EM) algorithm for nonlinear state-space models resolved by two different Kalman procedures, the extended (EKS) and the ensemble (EnKS) Kalman smoothers.
-We test the algorithms on two dynamical models: the Lorenz-63 and Lorenz-96 choatic systems.
+We test the algorithms on two dynamical models: the Lorenz-63 and Lorenz-96 chaotic systems.

 # GETTING STARTED
 A description and a test of the code is given in the ipython notebook "test_CEDA.ipynb".